The student volunteer program is an essential part of CHI and provides opportunities for students to attend, assist, and network.

 The student volunteer organization is what keeps CHI running smoothly throughout the conference.
 You must have had student status for at least one semester during the academic year before CHI.
 We are more than happy to accept undergrad, graduate, and PhD students.
 We need friendly enthusiastic volunteers to help us out.

-The SV lottery will open mid September.
+The SV lottery is open now.
 We will close the lottery December 21st and approximately 170 students will be chosen as SVs.
 All other students who registered will be assigned a position on the waiting list.
 To sign up for the lottery, please visit chisv.org, select the appropriate conference, and follow the steps to enroll.

 Once you have a confirmed spot and registration is open you will be required to register by a date in January.
 You will receive instructions on how to do this with a special code that will waive your registration fee for the conference, though you will still be responsible for course/workshop fees.